Support in Every Classroom

 Suppose your student has difficulties learning to read, and you have confirmed multiple characteristics.
 In that case, he or she should be evaluated for dyslexia and/or a related disorder.

-Educator’s Guide to North Dakota Dyslexia Law
+Click here for the Educator’s Guide to North Dakota Dyslexia Law

 In 2023, North Dakota passed a law with key requirements for schools to help children with reading difficulties.
 The law is North Dakota Century Code NDCC 15.1-32-26, in which dyslexia is defined as a neurological (brain) difference that causes difficulties reading words, spelling, and decoding.

-Look at your school’s dyslexia screening process for three key assessment areas.
+Look at your school’s dyslexia screening process for three key assessment areas:

 1. Phonemic awareness (the ability to hear and manipulate sounds in words)